ElenkaSan/Catch-a-ride/README.md

 |                  [ Submit Booking ]               |
 +---------------------------------------------------+

-The showing -> Booked car with today's date and status will be changed to booked
+After submit button will showing the car -> Booked car with today's date and status will be changed to booked
 ```

 #### View the Available Cars page